 Method Name Description addsubshape(string shapename(int width, int height)) Adds a sub-shape with the name 'shapename' that must be defined within the current shape definition. appendcompartmenttext(str ing) Appends additional strings to a compartment's text.
 The compartment the text is added to depends on the compartment name set using 'setcompartmentname' prior to using 'appendcompartmenttext'.
-This method must be called to have the compartment displayed. arc(int left, int top, int right, int bottom, int Draws an elliptical anticlockwise arc with the ellipse having extents at left, top, right and bottom.
+This method must be called to have the compartment displayed. arc(int left, int top, int right, int bottom, int Draws an elliptical anticlockwise arc with the ellipse having extents at left, top, startingpointx, int startingpointy, int endingpointx, int endingpointy)

+right and bottom.

-startingpointx, int startingpointy, int endingpointx, int endingpointy) The start point of the arc is defined by the intersection of the ellipse and the line from the center of the ellipse to the point (startingpointx, startingpointy).
+The start point of the arc is defined by the intersection of the ellipse and the line from the center of the ellipse to the point (startingpointx, startingpointy).

 The end of the arc is similarly defined by the intersection of the ellipse and the line from the center of the ellipse to the point (endingpointx, endingpointy).

+For example:

-For example: Arc(0, 0, 100, 100, 95, 0, 5, 0); end x endy startx, starty arcto(int left, int top, int right, int bottom, int startingpointx, int startingpointy, int endingpointx, int endingpointy) As for the arc method, except that a line is drawn from the current position to the starting point of the arc, and then the current position is updated to the end point of the arc. bezierto(int controlpoint1x, int controlpoint2y, int controlpoint2x, int controlpoint2y, int endpointx, int endpointx) Draws a bezier curve and updates the pen position. defSize(int width, int height) Sets the default size of the element.
-This can appear in IF and ELSE clauses with different values in each, and causes the element to be resized automatically each time the values change. if(HasTag("horizontal","true")) { defSize(100,20); rectangle(0,0,100,100); } else { defSize(20,100); rectangle(0,0,100,100); } This example sets the shape to the specified default size each time the Tagged Value 'horizontal' is changed.
+Arc(0, 0, 100, 100, 95, 0, 5, 0);

+arcto(int left, int top, int right, int bottom, int startingpointx, int startingpointy, int endingpointx, int endingpointy) As for the arc method, except that a line is drawn from the current position to the starting point of the arc, and then the current position is updated to the end point of the arc.

+bezierto(int controlpoint1x, int controlpoint2y, int controlpoint2x, int controlpoint2y, int endpointx, int endpointy)

+Draws a bezier curve and updates the pen position.

+defSize(int width, int height)

+Sets the default size of the element.

+This can appear in IF and ELSE clauses with different values in each, and causes the element to be resized automatically each time the values change.

+'''

+if(HasTag("horizontal","true"))

+{

+defSize(100,20);

+rectangle(0,0,100,100);

+}

+else

+{

+defSize(20,100);

+rectangle(0,0,100,100);

+}

+'''

+This example sets the shape to the specified default size each time the Tagged Value 'horizontal' is changed.

 When this is set, Alt+Z also resizes the shape to the defined dimensions.
-The minimum value for both int width and int height is 10.